vitor251093/iFeel-Windows/README.md

 - 1st row:
    - **General**
    - **Desktop & Screen Saver**
-   - **Dock**: same, but with one extra tab (Apps): to change an specific app name or icon, and to list apps that should be ignored by the Dock, other than system apps. (if you have Dock installed).
+   - **Dock**: same, but with one extra tab (Apps): to change an specific app name or icon, and to list apps that should be ignored by the Dock, other than system apps (the app may be ignored from the Applications view, or from the opened apps group). (if you have Dock installed).
    - **Menubar**: should work as the Dock Apps tab, but for the Menubar. (if you have Menubar installed).
    - **Language & Region**
    - **Security & Privacy**: General tab only; FileVault, Firewall and Privacy should be ignored.